Quick start

 How to read the answer

-• Selling price per unit is the price produced by the markup.
+- Selling price per unit is the price produced by markup or target-margin mode.

 Common mistakes to avoid